Bad Girl (Avril Lavigne song): Critical reception

-"Bad Girl" has received mostly mixed reviews from music critics.
+"Bad Girl" has received mixed reviews from music critics.
 Jason Lipshut of Billboard named it "salacious, sloppy, muddied rock music - as it damn well should be," praising Lavigne and Manson for turning the song into "glorious chaos."
 Nick Catucci from Entertainment Weekly enjoyed the track's hooks and Lavigne and Manson's energetic vocals.
 Robert Copsey of Digital Spy praised the song's punk rock elements and for "offering an indication of where her sound could be [or] go in the future."
 Lauren Green of musicOMH called it "a riotous, pumping guitar work-out."
 Bradley Stern of MuuMuse declared that the song is "a manic, unapologetically smutty track."
 Metal Insider's Tiffany Bentley was shocked by Lavigne's choice to collaborate with Manson, but felt that "Bad Girl" had some of Manson's "black magic."
 Mike Wass of Idolator said "It's great to hear that pop's original bad girl still nows [sic] how to push boundaries and rock the fuck out."
 For The Guardian, Caroline Sullivan lauded the "particularly pungent" song for "raging against the dying of the light," while The Denver Post called it one of the album's "pop anthems."

 Kyle Fowley of Slant Magazine felt that "Bad Girl" lacked the honesty of Lavigne's single "Complicated" (2002), calling it a "dull piece of nü-metal, featuring a phoned-in performance by a disinterested Marilyn Manson."
 Chuck Eddy of Rolling Stone deemed it cartoonish and devoid of the playful spirit of "Hello Kitty" (2013), another song on Lavigne's self-titled album.
 AllMusic's Stephen Thomas Erlewine found "Bad Girl" disgusting, partially because it was co-written by Kroeger, Lavigne's then-husband.
 In The News & Advance, Matt Ashare opined that Manson added nothing but clichés to the "stupidly creepy" track.